-This flooring can be dented, gouged and scratched, this can by caused by but is not limited to: dropped objects, damaged shoe heals / soles, abrasive particles and pets nails / claws, etc. The following steps will help reduce the risk of this kind of damage:
+This flooring can be dented, gouged and scratched, this can by caused by but is not limited to: dropped objects, damaged shoe heels / soles, pet nails /claws, abrasive particles, etc.

+The following steps will help reduce the risk of this kind of damage:

-- Floor protectors should always be installed to the bottom of furniture to prevent scratching and marking. - Minimize abrasive material and dirt by placing mats on both sides of exterior doors and by using area rugs in high-traffic areas. - We recommend the use of a hard surface (non-studded), non-rubber chair mat to protect your floor from office chairs with casters. - Light, rolling furniture should be outfitted with broad-surface, non-staining casters that have been engineered for hard surface floors (casters should be a minimum of 1" wide and at least 2" in diameter. - Never slide or roll heavy furniture or appliances across the floor. - If flooring will be exposed to rolling traffic or heavy, appliances protect the flooring with plywood or hard-board panels. - Remove shoes that are damaged exposing sharp metal, have cleats etc. before walking on the floor.
+- · Floor protectors should always be installed to the bottom of furniture to prevent scratching and marking. - Minimize abrasive material and dirt by placing mats on both sides of exterior doors and by using area rugs in high-traffic areas. - We recommend the use of a hard surface (non-studded), non-rubber chair mat to protect your floor from office chairs with casters. - Light, rolling furniture should be outfitted with broad-surface, non-staining casters that have been engineered for hard surface floors (casters should be a minimum of 1" wide and at least 2" in diameter. - Never slide or roll heavy furniture or appliances across the floor. - If flooring will be exposed to rolling traffic or heavy, appliances protect the flooring with plywood or hardboard panels. - Remove shoes that are damaged exposing sharp metal, have cleats etc. before walking on the floor.